chaotianyi/initiumlab.com/source/_posts/20151119-The-First-PyCon-in-Hong-Kong-PyCon-HK-2015.md

 author:
   - name: Initium Lab
     url: 'http://initiumlab.com'
-description: On 7 Nov 2015 and 8 Nov 2015, the first PyCon (Python Conference) was held at Hong Kong Cyberport.
+description: On 7 Nov 2015 and 8 Nov 2015, PyCon (Python Conference) was held at Hong Kong Cyberport.
 It is the largest annual gathering for the Pythoners community.
 Python is one our most commonly used languages at Initium Lab so we definitely did not miss the chance.
 Two Initium Lab members, Pili Hu and Andy Xin, gave talks about scraping on the conference.
 Following are the quick and short notes we took away from PyConHK 2015.
 thumbnail: put a URL here if you need customized thumbnail; remove this property if you do not
 language: en
 tags: